vs65497/ros2-boilerplate/README.md

 ros2 topic pub --once /microROS/ping std_msgs/msg/Header '{frame_id: "fake_ping"}'
 ```

+(I found more information on how to do this here" https://roboticsbackend.com/ros2-topic-cmd-line-tool-debug-ros2-topics-from-the-terminal/)

 Now, we should see this fake_ping in the ping subscriber console, along with the board’s pings:

 ```